Improving DM estimates using low-frequency scattering-broadening estimates: Application of DMscat on PSR J1643-1224

-First, the Band 5 data for PSR J1643$-$1224 were collapsed across the band to obtain a template for the highest S/N epoch (MJD 59032).
-Band 3 data were collapsed to 16 sub-bands.
-Then, we obtained the estimates of $\tau_{sc}$ for each of the 16 sub-bands and $\alpha$ as described in Section \ref{sec:technique}.
-These are presented in Figures \ref{fig:alphatau}.
-Significant variations are seen in both the parameters over the 2 year time-scale of the data, which suggests that DM estimates are likely to have a time-varying bias due to scatter-broadening.
+First, the Band 5 data for PSR J1643$-$1224 were collapsed across the band to obtain a template for the highest S/N epoch (MJD 59308).
+This profile was further denoised using the \texttt{paas} program of \texttt{PSRCHIVE}.
+Such a template generated from single epoch high S/N profile observations have previously been used in InPTA-DR1 too \citep{inptadr1}.
+In our present case, we have further de-noised the high S/N profile to generate noise free template.
+This template can still be effected by the problem of self-noise as mentioned in \cite{Wang_2022, Hotan_2004_1022}.
+The final noise free template was used for all further analysis.
+Band 3 data were collapsed to 8 sub-bands.
+Then, we obtained the estimates of $\tau_{sc}$ for each of the 8 sub-bands and $\alpha$ as described in Section \ref{sec:technique}.
+These are presented in Figure~\ref{fig:alphatau}.
+Significant variations are seen in both the parameters over the two year time-scale of the data, which suggests that the DM estimates are likely to have a time-varying bias due to scatter-broadening.
 This, coupled with epoch-dependent time delays due to scatter-broadening itself needs to be accounted for in this pulsar for a meaningful GW analysis.
 Further, the median frequency scaling index was estimated to be -2.84, which was different from Kolmogorov turbulence (-4.4).

 We used the estimates of $\tau_{sc}$ and $\alpha$ presented in Figures \ref{fig:alphatau} to remove scatter-broadening in the pulse using \texttt{DMscat} as explained in Section \ref{sec:technique}.
-We show a comparison of the Band 3 reconstructed profiles at different frequency channels with the Band 5 template for MJD 59015 in Figure \ref{profreal}.
+We show a comparison of the Band 3 reconstructed profiles at different frequency channels with the Band 5 template for MJD 58914 in Figure \ref{profreal}.
 The residuals obtained by subtracting the two profiles at every sub-band are also shown in this figure.
 Application of the Anderson-Darling test \citep{AndersonDarling_1952} shows that these residuals were normally distributed.
 Therefore, \texttt{DMscat} is able to recover the profile without scatter-broadening.

 The resultant PSRFITS files were analysed with \texttt{DMCalc} to estimate the DMs.
 The estimated DMs after the application of \texttt{DMscat} are shown in Figure~\ref{realdm} along with the DM obtained in InPTA-DR1.
+Our technique takes care of scatter broadening and we believe that the DM series estimated with the reconstructed profiles are closer to reality and hence would differ slightly from the DM series presented in InPTA-DR1.